 These courses will help develop your skills in working with different materials along with your personal skills such as making choices, problem-solving and working safely.

-You will learn skills for everyday life by following an accessible recipe, with or without support, to prepare different healthy dishes using different cooking techniques.
+Take the necessary steps needed to improve health, whilst building on communication skills.
+Learn to follow an accessible recipe, with or without support, to prepare different healthy dishes using different cooking techniques.

 Performing Arts, Dance and Tai Chi

 These courses will help you, develop confidence, fitness and communication skills.
 Performing Art learners have an opportunity to work towards an end of term performance.